caitlynkdang/caitlynkdang.github.io/content/index.md

 ### 10 year plan?

 I’m writing this to hold myself accountable.
-I will move overseas and experience life/work outside of the US! :crossed_fingers:
+I will move overseas and experience life/work outside of the US!